Toyota S engine: 2S

 The 2S is a 1995 cc four-cylinder engine with an iron block and an alloy head.
 Bore and stroke are 84.0 x 90.0 mm.
-This was to be the last of the S engine family not to be equipped with twincams.
+This was to be the last of the S engine family not to be equipped with double overhead camshafts.

 The 2S (with no extra letters at the end) is carburetted.

 2S-C

 The 2S-C is the same as the 2S except it has US emissions controls.

 It was used in the Australian delivered SA63 Celica (replacing the 21R-C powered RA60), and ST141 Corona.

 2S-E, 2S-EL, 2S-ELU, 2S-ELC

 The 2S-E is the same as the 2S except it uses EFI.
 This particular engine was used in the Camry and in the Celica ST161.
 It was fitted with hydraulic lash adjusters.

 The 2S-EL, 2S-ELU and 2S-ELC are the same as the 2S-E except they are transversely mounted (as fitted to the V10 Camry).
 The 2S-ELU has Japanese emission controls and the 2S-ELC has US emission controls.